How to Spend a Day in Savannah: Itinerary for First-Time Visitors

 Owens-Thomas House

 Outside the main house, explore the carriage houses and the beautiful Parterre Garden.
-Save time for a tour of the Slave Quarters to get a more well-rounded history of the home.
+We’d also suggest saving time for a tour of the Slave Quarters.
+As emotional as we found visiting this part of the house was, it’s necessary to get a more well-rounded history of the home.

 Cool down at Leopold’s Ice Cream

 The Georgia heat got you down?
-Before continuing your 1-day Savannah itinerary, pop into Leopold’s Ice Cream.
-Located a block north of the Owens-Thomas House, Leopold’s is one the oldest ice cream parlors in the United States.
-(It’s even been voted as one of the best in the world!)
+Before continuing, let’s pop into Leopold’s Ice Cream.
+Located a block north of the Owens-Thomas House, Leopold’s is one of the oldest ice cream parlors in the United States.
+(We’ve heard it’s even been voted as one of the best in the world!)

 Grab some delicious food at City Market

 Need a break from Savannah’s history?
-Walk a few blocks northwest to the City Market.
+Let’s walk a few blocks northwest to the City Market.
 Open since the 1700s, the open-air market spans four blocks between Franklin Square and Ellis Square.

 City Market

-At City Market, you’ll find a barrage of vendors peddling everything from handicrafts to artwork.
+Walking through City Market for the first time, we spotted a barrage of vendors peddling everything from handicrafts to artwork.
 The square is also surrounded by several art galleries, restaurants, and bistros.

 Built up an appetite?
-City Market is the perfect place to stop for a bite with a side of people-watching.
-For quick pub food, pull up a chair at the Café at City Market or at the unfortunately-named Wet Willie’s.
-Want a more upscale lunch?
-Chow down on seafood & steak at award-winning Belford’s Savannah.
+We think City Market is the perfect place to stop for a bite with a side of people-watching.
+For quick pub food, pull up a chair at the Café at City Market (224 W Saint Julian St) or at the unfortunately-named Wet Willie’s (20 Jefferson St).

 Stroll down River Street

-From the market, it’s a few blocks north to River Street.
-The popular avenue runs along the historic Savannah riverfront.
-For visitors, River Street is one of the most interesting areas in the Historic District.
+From City Market, it’s a few blocks north to River Street, a popular avenue running along the historic Savannah riverfront.
+With its beautiful historic building, we think River Street is one of the most interesting areas to stroll around in the Historic District.

 River Street

 Many of the historic buildings along the waterfront and River Street were once warehouses connected to the cotton trade.
 Since their heyday, they’ve been renovated and restored.
-Today, they house some of the coolest hotels, galleries, and restaurants in Savannah.
+Today, we can find some of the coolest hotels, galleries, and restaurants in the city here.

 RELATED: Top-Rated Day Trips from Savannah, GA

 Got a sweet tooth?
-Be sure to pop into River Street Sweets.
-Its signature pralines are a crave-worthy Southern delight.
+Pop into River Street Sweets (13 E River St).
+Its signature pralines are a crave-worthy Southern delight—and one of our favorite sweets we tried in the city!

-To explore the riverfront to its fullest, carve two hours in your evening for a Savannah Riverboat Cruise.
+To explore the riverfront to its fullest, we’d recommend carving two hours in your evening for a Savannah Riverboat Cruise.
 Hop aboard the historic Georgia Queen for a relaxing sunset cruise you won’t soon regret.

 Riverboat Cruise

-On the cruise, you’ll enjoy the refreshing river breeze as you watch the sun dip below the city from the open-air deck.
-Grab a drink from the onboard Skyline Bar and Grill.
-Float by the city sights to the sounds of live music, recreating a 1950s-era Southern vibe.
+When we’ve visited Savannah, we love hopping on this cruise to enjoy the refreshing river breeze while watching the sun dip below the city from the open-air deck.
+Grab a drink from the onboard Skyline Bar and Grill and float by the city sights to the sounds of live music, recreating a 1950s-era Southern vibe.

 Chomp on Southern food delights in Savannah Historic District

-Back on shore, head back into the Historic District to enjoy a delicious dinner.
-There’s a wide selection of restaurants & gastropubs to choose from.
+Back on shore, let’s head back into the Historic District to enjoy a delicious dinner.
+While roaming through the area, we always find a wide selection of great restaurants & gastropubs to choose from.
 You’ll find a variety of great choices at every price range along River Street and Bay Street.

 Evening in Historic District